Understand why compliance programs fail, and where you can identify failure points and vulnerabilities before they become liabilities.

 What is a compliance program?

-Corporate compliance programs assure that your organization complies with any laws and regulations that apply to it.
-They demonstrate that your policies and procedures address your organization’s risks in a practical and effective manner, and the steps within a compliance program can range from developing new training to investigating complaints.
+Corporate compliance programs ensure that your organization complies with any laws and regulations that apply to it.
+They demonstrate that your policies and procedures address your organization’s risks practically and effectively, and the steps within a compliance program can range from developing new training to investigating complaints.

-In addition to adhering to rules and documenting your adherence to the rules, compliance programs are also about building and managing systems to assure regulatory compliance at all times.
+In addition to adhering to rules and documenting your adherence to the regulations, compliance programs are also about building and managing systems to ensure regulatory compliance at all times.

 Over time, compliance programs have assumed more duties because the risks to organizations have increased.